-Let's take a view from players as to how Champions Course at PGA National sets up and what skill sets the course favours:
+Let's take a view from players as to how the Champions Course at PGA National sets up and what skill sets the course favours:

 Russell Henley: "I think it might have something to do with getting back to the bermudagrass.
 I feel like whenever I play Riviera, I'm uncomfortable.
 I've made the cut one time there of the three times.
 I love the course.
 I love the atmosphere.
 I want to play well there obviously.
 But I'm just not super comfortable on that course yet.
 But you know, those West Coast tournaments can be brutal.
 I feel like those greens are really hard to putt on, and they are not easy courses.
 Torrey Pines is not easy, and I'd say Pebble with the weather, usually predicts what the scores are going to be.
 When I played it last year, it was really tough.
 I think those courses are just ones I'm still trying to get comfortable on, and then when I come over here to some bermudagrass, I look down and feel like it's what I've been doing my whole life.
 Maybe I just get a little bit comfortable.
 That's the best explanation I have for you."

 Ben Crane: "This is one of the toughest golf courses we play all year.
-It's in perfect shape but it's so nice to get to these bermuda greens because the ball just stays on line.
+It's in perfect shape but it's so nice to get to these Bermuda greens because the ball just stays on line.
 But I played great today.
 Made a lot of birdies, and you're going to have to make a lot of birdies on this golf course in order to score because you're going to make some bogeys.
 You're going to drive the ball in the rough and if you don't get the ball up and down from a hundred yards you're going to make bogey.
 It's a great test of golf.
 I know a lot of guys really love this golf course."

-Path to Victory: Below are the end of round positions for the last 7 winners:
+Path to Victory: Below are the end of round positions for the last 8 Honda Classic winners:

 Incoming form of winners since 2010:

-First Round Leader Analysis: First round leader(s), their group and winning score since 2010.
+First Round Leader Analysis: First round leader(s), their wave and winning score since 2010.
 Full First Round Leader stats are here.

-With course and conditions at PGA National notoriously difficult, it's no real surprise therefore to see that Adam Scott (4th 2015 and 9th 2014), Padraig Harrington (3 top-5 finishes across 2000, 2006 & 2012), Russell Henley (16th 2010 as an amateur), Michael Thompson (2nd 2012), Rory McIlroy (1st 2011) and Camilo Villegas (9th 2008) all had a U.S. Open pedigree prior to capturing the title here.
+With course and conditions at PGA National notoriously difficult, it's no real surprise therefore to see that Rickie Fowler (10th, 2013 and 2nd, 2014), Adam Scott (4th, 2015 and 9th, 2014), Padraig Harrington (3 top-5 finishes across 2000, 2006 & 2012), Russell Henley (16th, 2010 as an amateur), Michael Thompson (2nd, 2012), Rory McIlroy (1st, 2011) and Camilo Villegas (9th, 2008) all had a U.S. Open pedigree prior to capturing the title here.
 This is a very specialised event.

 My selections are as follows: